Home Pottery Studio Set Up Guide

 Fettling Knives or Potter’s Knives

-These knives have thin blades that are either hard temper or flexible.
+These knives have thin blades that are either hard-tempered or flexible.
 They are very useful for trimming slabs or thrown pots, and in cutting different areas when hand-building ceramics.

 Trimming and Modeling Tools